 The full experiment is summarised in this spreadsheet: 74 compounds were screened at XChem by crystal soaking and co-crystallisation following Resnick et al, working in triplicate: resulting in 42 complex crystal structures.
 (Of the rest, 29 yielded crystals without bound ligand, and 3 could not be measured for experimental reasons.)

 A particularly promising series are the chloroacetamides based on piperidine-amides: as they were not hits in many previous screens, they should be very selective to Mpro.
 Additionally, they reveal SAR (Structure activity relationships) even amongst the nine representatives in the library, suggesting binding can be optimised.
-Based on the several crystal structures of these hits, we have commenced synthesis of analogs and testing of optimized derivatives.
+Based on the several crystal structures of these hits, we have commenced synthesis of analogs and testing of optimised derivatives.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.